7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 One of the biggest complaints we hear about microgreens is that standard 10x20 trays produce too much at once for small families.
 The 7x14 kit solves this perfectly.

-Production capacity: One tray feeds a family of 2-3 for about 3-4 days
+Production capacity: One tray feeds a family of 2 to 3 for about 3 to 4 days.

 Real customer experience: "One tray of microgreens lasts my family of 3 about 4 days so having 2 for a particular plant makes sure our family never runs out of something we enjoy such as broccoli."

-The compact footprint (14.4" L × 7.25" W × 4.2" H with dome) fits on countertops, windowsills, under cabinets, or on small shelving units where larger trays simply won't work.
+The compact footprint (14.4" L x 7.25" W x 4.2" H with dome) fits on countertops, windowsills, under cabinets, or on small shelving units where larger trays simply won't work.

 3. Low-Maintenance Watering